kubernetes/kubernetes/docs/devel/issues.md

-GitHub Issues for the Kubernetes Project
+GitHub Issues for the LMKTFY Project
 ========================================

-A list quick overview of how we will review and prioritize incoming issues at https://github.com/GoogleCloudPlatform/kubernetes/issues
+A list quick overview of how we will review and prioritize incoming issues at https://github.com/GoogleCloudPlatform/lmktfy/issues

 Priorities
 ----------